Illustration of parents in conflict

 Families dealing with loss and grief over the holidays

 Grief can feel sharper during the holidays.
-It’s OK to feel what you feel.
 The important thing is to accept and allow those feelings while also making sure you’re taking care of yourselves, both physically and mentally.

 Here are some ways you and your family might approach the season if you’re grieving: